dotnetcore-internal/ncc-website/app/public/articles/projects/aspnetcore-translation/participants.en.md

-Thank you for your contributions to the NCC community and to.NET developers at large!
+Thank you for your contributions to the NCC community and to .NET developers at large!

 *The following order is based on the Chinese pinyin of the contributors' real names*